MicrosoftDocs/learn/learn-pr/github/introduction-to-github/includes/2-what-is-github.md

 ## Pull Requests

 A **pull request** is the mechanism used to signal that the commits from one branch are ready to be merged into another branch.
 During creation, the developer will often request one or more reviewers who are in a position to verify the code and approve the merge.
 These reviewers have the opportunity to comment on changes, add their own, or use the pull request itself for further discussion.
-Once the changes have been approved (if approval is required in the project), then the pull request's source branch may be merged in to the target branch.
+Once the changes have been approved (if approval is required in the project), then the pull request's source branch (the compare branch) may be merged in to the base branch.

 ![GitHub pull request](../media/2-pull-request.png)